Reading time: 5 min.

 If in doubt, it’s recommended that you contact your GP to discuss your health, diet and lifestyle.
 They can also give you medical advice on whether taking Vitamin A is necessary based on your unique eating habits.
 They may also be able to suggest other causes of your hair loss if they believe you’re consuming the right amounts of vitamins and minerals.

-And it’s not just vitamin A that can endanger your hair.
-Certain diets like keto or low-carb diets can impact hair loss.
+It’s not just vitamin A that can endanger your hair’s health.
+Nutritional deficiencies such as an iron deficiency and certain diets like keto or low-carb diets can impact hair loss.
 Other foods may also contribute to hair loss, such as sugar, fried foods, and mercury-rich fish.

-For more information about hair loss and hair loss surgery, please get in touch with the team here at Wimpole Clinic on 020 7935 1861.
-We are one of the UK’s best hair loss clinics and our experts will be able to find a hair loss solution to suit you in order to bring your head of hair back to its former glory.
+For more information about hair loss and hair loss surgery, get in touch with the team here at Wimpole Clinic.
+We are one of the UK’s best hair loss clinics and our experts will be able to find a hair loss solution to suit you to bring your hair back to its former glory.

 Dr Mir Malkani